Material Selection for CCS applications

 Mixture gas test result_25%NaCl

-Low-Temperature Integrity (Joule–Thomson Effect)
+Low-Temperature material Integrity (Joule–Thomson Effect)

 Charpy impact testing results indicate: